khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Supports
       </td>
       <td>
-        <p>The product does not use flashing interface elements that flash more than three times within a 1 second period.</p>
-        <p>Users have the ability to upload content that may contain flickering.</p>
+        <p>The product does not use flashing interface elements that flash more than three times within a 1 second period, with the exception of user generated media which may contain flickering.</p>
       </td>
     </tr>
     <tr>